25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 It’s extremely rare for a recruiter to cover every clause with you during the course of your normal conversations with them.
 Therefore, you can get totally thrown off guard when you receive a contract from a travel nursing agency that you’ve never worked with.

-7. Avoid Obsessing over the “Bottom Line”
+8. Avoid Obsessing over the “Bottom Line”

 We hear it all the time in travel nursing.
 “Stick to your bottom line.”
 Unfortunately, bottom-line-negotiating is wildly unsuccessful.
+To clarify, bottom-line negotiating is when you have a minimum that you’re not willing to go below, no matter what.

 We wrote extensively about this in another article.
 We encourage you to review it here.
 The bottom line on bottom-lines is that you should not allow them to control your negotiating strategy.

-8. Do Not Let Travel Nursing Recruiters Know Your “Bottom Line”
+9. Do Not Let Travel Nursing Recruiters Know Your “Bottom Line”

 Now, it’s important to note that you should know what your bottom-line is.
 However, you should never reveal it to your negotiating partner.